Introduction: Why WiFi 24V Smart Thermostats Matter in Modern HVAC

 These inputs allow the system to optimize HVAC behavior dynamically.
 For example, occupancy-based control can reduce heating or cooling in unused spaces, while humidity control improves comfort and indoor air quality.

-Products like the PCT513 WiFi thermostat with remote sensors and occupancy-aware logic, are commonly used in multi-room or multi-zone system designs.
+Products like the OWON PCT513 WiFi smart thermostat with remote sensors and occupancy-aware logic are suitable for multi-zone HVAC control, especially in residential and light commercial North American projects.

 Typical Smart Thermostat System Applications